Some Appalachian Trail hikers just love to hate “A Walk in the Woods” by Bill Bryson.

 #9 “I just wanted to know what I was doing out here…”

-Bryson has a low point on Piney Mountain, a nondescript location in southern Pennsylvania.
+Bryson has a low emotional moment on Piney Mountain, a nondescript location in southern Pennsylvania.
 It takes place shortly after he begins his day-hiking excursions, in an effort to experience as much of the trail as he can.
 It’s one of his first hikes without Katz.

-The surrounding pages reek of the disillusion and suffocating pointlessness that most aspiring thru-hikers (And even the successful ones) have struggled with.
+The surrounding pages reek of the disillusion and suffocating pointlessness that most thru-hikers have struggled with.
 He externalizes his frustration by lashing out at the supposed poor quality of the maps in Pennsylvania, for example.

 Completion rates are higher these days.
 Today approximately 3 out of every 10 hikers who intend to thru-hike the Appalachian Trail actually follow through and complete it, as opposed to about 1 out of 10 in the 1990’s.